 The system validates that the entered salesperson ID is an employee with the company (looking at the hire and termination date).

 If an employee is not a current employee for the company (looking at the hire and termination date), the salesperson is not displayed on the results screen.

+When store number is a search criteria field, the system defaults/prefills with the current store number.

 Special Offline Requirements